 - (a) Purpose.
 The purpose of this section is to assign specific standards to stand-alone parking facilities that may or may not be associated with a specific business or use. - (b) Applicability.
-The provisions of this section shall apply to stand-alone parking lots and parking structures that are located on a separate parcel from the use(s) they are intended to serve. - (c) Standards. - (1) In the Old Palm Harbor-Downtown District, stand-alone parking lots and structures shall not be permitted on Florida Avenue. - (2) Parking structures shall be subject to the District Design Criteria provisions of Article X Division 6 of this chapter. - (23) Reserved.
+The provisions of this section shall apply to stand-alone parking lots and parking structures that are located on a separate parcel from the use(s) they are intended to serve. - (c) Standards. - (1) Parking structures shall be subject to the District Design Criteria provisions of Article X Division 6 of this chapter. - (2) Reserved.